kumarshubham4041-spec/Array_Assignment_0157AL231197/README.md

 ### Completed Questions
 1.Reverse an array
-2. Find MAX and MIN element of an array
+2.Find MAX and MIN element of an array